evoth/blog-content/home_resources/index.md

 resources:
 - src: ethan.jpg
   params:
-    alt: Portrait of Ethan at Lake Claire on the UCF campus
+    alt: Photo portrait of Ethan at Lake Claire on the UCF campus
 ---